Tuesday 13th June, 2023

 What are muscle knots

-Muscle knots are actually a part of your muscle that has spasmed or tightened, bunching up to form the lump.
+Of course there is no actual knot in the muscle.
+The lumps are actually a part of your muscle that has spasmed or tightened, bunching up.
 This will cause:

 • the whole muscle to tighten